Police say fires set at ballot boxes in Oregon and Washington are connected; ‘suspect vehicle’ ID'd

 In Phoenix last week, officials said roughly five ballots were destroyed and others damaged when a fire was set in a drop box at a U.S. Postal Service station there.

 Christina A. Cassidy in Atlanta and Jennifer Sinco Kelleher in Honolulu contributed.
-Rush contributed from Portland.
+Johnson reported from Seattle.

 Copyright 2024 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.